FreeTheTech101/lightning/README.md

 # Lightning

-A client/server side modification for Call of Puppy Four.
+A client/server side modification for Call of Duty 4.